 The formal abstraction pioneered by Picasso and the Cubists reached its apex in the 1940s with the advent of Avant-Garde American art, Abstract Expressionism.
 Pollock’s method represented his belief that “new requirements necessitate new approaches.”
 Many following Avant-Garde painters – and perhaps many prior ones – followed a similar guideline, but Pollock’s drip painting style was especially reminiscent of the current Japanese Gutai movement.

-Shozo Shimamoto and Jiro Yoshihara founded this group, which produced experimental works that blurred the lines between performing, paintings, and art installations.
+Shozo Shimamoto and Jiro Yoshihara founded this group, which produced experimental works that clouded the lines between performing, paintings, and art installations.
 “They all sought to shatter the conventional brush and move more towards action painting and creating in a different way,” said gallerist David De Buck, “so Shimamoto literally tossed containers, glass bottles, cups full with color onto the canvas.”

 This, and several other instances, demonstrate Pollock’s importance in determining the direction of the Avant-Garde in the late 20th century.